think-cell/think-cell-library/README.md

 ------------------
 Usage instructions
 ------------------
-You need to have boost installed (we tested with [1.70.0](https://www.boost.org/users/history/version_1_70_0.html)) and the following compiler settings:
+You need to have boost installed (we tested with [1.72.0](https://www.boost.org/users/history/version_1_72_0.html)) and the following compiler settings:

 ##### Visual C++ 19.15 (Visual Studio 2017 15.8)
 * `/std:c++latest`
 * `/permissive`

-Unfortuately this is the only supported Visual C++ version, all later ones have too many code generation bugs...
+Unfortunately this is the only supported Visual C++ version, all later ones have too many code generation bugs...

 ##### clang Apple LLVM 10.0.0 (Xcode 10.0) or later
 * `-std=c++17`